matthewjosephtaylor/say-my-name/ROADMAP.md

 - [ ] secure API for creating root-signed certs (first-come, first-served)
 - [ ] Update name records with authentication via http with signed cert for that name
 - [ ] Web UI for stats
-- [ ] Web UI for removing names (no auth needed with first-come, first-served)
+- [ ] Web UI for adding/updating/removing names?
 - [-] Easily accessible documentation